MicroFocus/opsb-flink-k8s-operator/README.md

 Sample Kubernetes controller for [Flink](https://flink.apache.org/) resources.
 The documentation here currently only discusses deployment with Custom Resource Definition (CRD) targeting Flink's application mode with native Kubernetes integration.
+The main uses cases are:

+1. Streaming Flink applications that desire savepoint management during redeployment, e.g. after upgrades or scaling.
+2. Batch Flink applications that may desire different levels of parallelism each time they run.

+Everything here is a Proof of Concept and has been tested against Kubernetes 1.21, but the included unit tests are mostly just sanity checkers.

 Note: the project can be opened in IntelliJ by opening the [root `build.gradle`](build.gradle) as a Project.
 It currently builds with Java 17 as configured [here](buildSrc/build.gradle) and [here](buildSrc/src/main/groovy/itom-java-plugin.gradle).